nordeck/matrix-neoboard/docs/configuration.md

 For a good NeoBoard experience rate limiting settings need to be tweaked.

 NeoBoard sends one snapshot every 5 seconds, if the board changed.
 One snapshot may consist of multiple chunk events.
-If you upload images, there is one media upload per image.
+If you added images to the board, there is one media upload per image.
 Uploads also happen when importing a NeoBoard.

 Because of that we recommend at least the following settings (using Synapse as an example):